amoilanen/sniffr/README.md

 ### NPM

-The library is can be directly used in a browser, no server-side code is run.
+The library can be directly used in a browser, no server-side code is run.

 ```javascript
 import { RecognizedBrowser } from "sniffr"